chopralab/Impact-Microglia-2024/README.md

 1. 1_edger_analysis.r
 2. 2_data_visualization.r

 1_edger_analysis.r will perform EdgeR analysis with generalized linear model on the ion intensity data in data folder.
 2_data_visualization.r will visualize ion intensity data & EdgeR outputs in several formats, e.g. PCA, dot plot, bar plots, etc.

 ## Acknowledgments

 The authors would like to thank the funding agency and any individual who assisted in the completion of this project.
+Please see the manuscript for full acknowledgement.